chelmertz/fineprint/readme.md

 	</div>

  11 vs 10 vs 16 letters means that the first text will be displayed in 11 / 37 * 20 seconds.

-### Demos
-See the plugin in live action, it's located in the demos-subfolder or view the **screencast at [http://iamnearlythere.com/fineprint-focus-users-attention-jquery-plugin](http://iamnearlythere.com/fineprint-focus-users-attention-jquery-plugin)**